Hotrian/OpenVRTwitchChat/readme.md

 Thanks to [Eric Daily](http://tutsplus.com/authors/eric-daily) for the base [SaveLoad](http://gamedevelopment.tutsplus.com/tutorials/how-to-save-and-load-your-players-progress-in-unity--cms-20934) script!

+Thanks to [Jalastram](https://www.freesound.org/people/jalastram/) for some of their sounds!

 Thanks to everyone who has tested it so far!
 The feedback has really helped speed things along!